mukunda-/errorcat/README.md

 *Use This One Weird Trick To Clean Up Your Go Code!*

 This package introduces error handling concepts using panic and recover.
-The *panic-pattern* I call it.
+The *error-panic pattern* I call it.
 An *anti-pattern* others call it, but panics are a super convenient way to handle *exceptional* conditions in your code.

 Take this code for example: